Kondor Path Tours

-The ancient capital of the Inca Empire, One of the most beautiful cities in Cusco, is the perfect starting point to visit Machu Picchu.
+The ancient capital of the Inca Empire, one of the most beautiful cities in Cusco, is the perfect starting point for visiting Machu Picchu.

-This summary is the best things to do while in Cusco, tours, day trips, and safety.
-Where to stay, what to bring in your backpack, when to visit, and how to get there.
+This summary covers the best things to do while in Cusco, tours, day trips, safety, where to stay, what to bring in your backpack, when to visit, and how to get there.

-Cusco is a city that will captivate you in the Peruvian Andes at an altitude of 3,400 meters above sea level.
+Cusco is a city that will captivate you.
+It is located in the Peruvian Andes at 3,400 meters above sea level.

-Cusco still retains its majesty and the original spirit of the Incas, factors that can not overlook
+Cusco still retains its majesty and the original spirit of the Incas, factors that can not be overlooked.

 When you walk through the streets of Cusco, you will feel that the Inca civilization’s authenticity and heritage are long gone, but we recommend that you delve deeper and discover that there is more to it than just the streets.